Frances Ruffelle: Career

 In 2006, she performed in a musical based on the works of Stephen Schwartz, Schwartz Stories.
 In March 2008, she commenced a limited five-week season in the musical, Make Me A Song.
 She played the title role in Mathilde at the Edinburgh festival in 2008.

 Ruffelle appeared as series regular Dawn Daniel-Spears in Sky's Dream Team, and series regular Kitty in Headless, for which she also composed the music.

 Other television credits include playing Olivia in Warner Bros' New Adventures of Robin Hood, Denise in Alan Bennett's Objects of Affection for the BBC and Susan in SWALK for Thames Television.
 She has starred in The Bill (Thames Television), Strangers (ITV), The Equaliser (Universal) and The Hard Word (Thames Television).

-In 1994, Ruffelle was chosen to represent the United Kingdom at the Eurovision Song Contest.
+Ruffelle was chosen to represent the United Kingdom at the Eurovision Song Contest 1994.
 She sang all eight songs at the pre-selection, and British televoters chose "Lonely Symphony" to represent the UK, by televoting.
 It went on to come in 10th at the contest in Dublin.
 When asked about her motivations for joining the competition, she jokingly replied that since none of the four constituent nations of the UK (Wales, Scotland, England and Northern Ireland) had qualified for that year's football World Cup finals, it was her responsibility to try to restore some national pride.

 In 2010, she appeared in the 25th Anniversary Concert of Les Misérables at the O2 Arena as part of the original London cast and in 2011 starred as Fastrada at the Menier Theatre's production of Pippin.

 She opened in the title role of Piaf in Pam Gems' Piaf in February 2013 and received a UK Theatre award nomination for Best Actor and in 2014 created the role of Bella in The A–Z of Mrs P at Southwark Playhouse.
-Frances also performs her critically acclaimed solo shows, Paris Original and Beneath the Dress, in London and New York.
+Ruffelle also performs her critically acclaimed solo shows, Paris Original and Beneath the Dress, in London and New York.

 In 2015, Ruffelle played the role of Naomi Green in the ITV sitcom Birds of a Feather.
 She appeared in three episodes.